 a.
-Unless a remote hearing has been set by the court on its own motion, attorneys or parties may request a remote hearing by filing a motion at least 3 days in advance to set a telephonic or video remote hearing, and a proposed order granting the motion.
-This motion must contain a list of the names and email addresses of the attorneys, parties and witnesses (if any) who will attend the hearing.
+Unless a remote hearing has been set by the court on its own motion, attorneys or parties may request a remote hearing by filing a motion to set a telephonic or video remote hearing, and a proposed order granting the motion.
 If the motion is e-filed through File & Serve, actual signatures, or signatures that comply with Maryland Rules 20-101(t) and 20-107 are required.
 The assigned judge will then review the file and either approve the order or deny it and make a docket entry as to why.
 The judge may also conduct a remote video or telephonic hearing on the motion.
 A motion filed without a proposed order may not be seen nor acted upon by a judge.